jakobharder/anno1800-shared-mods/mods/neighbors-jakob/README.md

-Simplify `<InfluencedByNeighbors>` setup.
+Simplify `<InfluencedByNeighbors>` compatibility with other mods.

+This mod allows you to add a single tag to your building.
+It scans the complete `assets.xml` and inserts the neighbors for you.

 You don't need to add buildings to your `InfluencedByNeighbors`, nor do you need to add your building to the engineer residence and others.

-The mod will scan the complete `assets.xml` and insert the neighbors for you.
+Mods which added themselves manually to Engineers are compatible with this approach.

+## Use

+Just add the mod as a sub-mod.
+No `LoadAfterIds` is required.

+This mod loads as `*`.
+You can't use it if you do too.

 ## Case 1 - Behave like Engineer residences

-Same behavior as Engineer residences - your building adjusts itself to all other residences, and vice versa.
+Add the tag `Building/InfluencedByFarmersUp` if you want your building to behave exactly like Engineer/Investor residences do.
+They adjust themselves to any type of residence.

 ```xml
 <Building>